fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 ### Part 1: Define Workflow Triggers

- blog, [defined in ci.yaml](https://github.com/fastai/fastpages/blob/master/.github/workflows/ci.yaml).
-Like all Actions workflows, this is YAML file is located in the .github/workflows directory of the GitHub repo.
+First, we define triggers in [ci.yaml](https://github.com/fastai/fastpages/blob/master/.github/workflows/ci.yaml).
+Like all Actions workflows, this is a YAML file located in the .github/workflows directory of the GitHub repo.

 The top of this YAML file looks like this: